Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Can the U.S. economy affect rate hikes here?

 The U.S. economic landscape was finally relenting to the pressures of higher rates, with declining inflation and a more downtrodden jobs market than they've seen in months.
-But recent numbers have improved and a double-rate cut is thought to already be spurring activity.
+However, recent numbers have improved, and another double-rate cut is unlikely.

 A U.S. government transition has thrown some uncertainty into how both economies will fair as we go.